Covering every type of heating pipe

 In this blog, we’ve decided to focus on the many different types of heating pipework on the market, to highlight which sorts are best suited to particular components like floor heating, rads and towel warmers, provide installation tips as well as cost hints and more.

 Basically, find everything you need to know about heating pipework in our Ultimate Guide To Heating Pipework.

-Essentially, heating pipework or piping networks involve a system of pipes which are used for the transportation of liquids – mainly water.
+Essentially, heating pipework or piping networks involve a system of pipes which are used for the transportation of liquids – mainly turning cold water to hot, to heat rooms in a home.
 There are all sorts of initial design considerations to make regarding the installation of pipework, with adherence to building principles and regulations amongst them.

 We promise to try our best not to bore you with overcomplicated jargon, but an Ultimate Guide needs to at least briefly highlight the guidelines outset in these regulations.
 As such, we can confirm that Approved Document B of the building regulations state that pipework “includes pipe fittings and accessories.
 The definition of ‘pipe’ excludes a flue pipe and a pipe used for ventilation purposes, other than a ventilating pipe for an above-ground drainage system.”

 You could be forgiven for not realising the role, or even the presence of pipework amongst plenty of heating-related paraphernalia.
 All sorts of devices and components incorporate pipes, inclusive of gaskets, bolts, valves, supports, flanges, strainers, flexible and expansion joints, plus simple pipes.

 These key fixtures have varied purposes – typically to read and control the fluid flow rate, temperature and pressure.

 What materials are used to make heating pipework?

 There are a few main materials used in the construction of heating pipework, each boasting their own unique properties, advantages and disadvantages.